Follow

 The first port of call is really to ensure that retailer’s scanning environments are set up to scan at point of sale (POS).
 This planning is well underway.

 The 'sunrise date' of 2027 is for retailers to be prepared to scan these new barcodes at POS.
-However, it’s important suppliers are aware of what 2D barcodes are, and how they can be used to deepen consumer engagement and provide additional data that can be acted upon.
-For example, an expiry date encoded in the 2D barcode can be used to block the sale of expired products at point of sale.
+However, it’s important suppliers are aware of what next generation barcodes are, and how they can be used to deepen consumer engagement and provide additional data that can be acted upon.
+For example, an expiry date encoded in the barcode can be used to block the sale of expired products at point of sale.

 Please check out the latest version of the Retail Point-of Sale implementation guideline: https://ref.gs1.org/guidelines/2d-in-retail/#h-executive-summary